-We have audited the accompanying consolidated statements of assets and liabilities of BlackRock Kelso Capital Corporation and subsidiaries (the "Company"), including the consolidated schedules of investments, as of December 31, 2012 and 2011, and the related consolidated statements of operations, changes in net assets, and cash flows for each of the three years in the period ended December 31, 2012 and the consolidated financial highlights for each of the five years in the period then ended.
+We have audited the accompanying consolidated statements of assets and liabilities of BlackRock Kelso Capital Corporation and subsidiaries (the "Company"), including the consolidated schedules of investments, as of December 31, 2011 and 2010, and the related consolidated statements of operations, changes in net assets, and cash flows for each of the three years in the period ended December 31, 2011 and the consolidated financial highlights for each of the five years in the period then ended.
 These consolidated financial statements and consolidated financial highlights are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and financial highlights based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements and financial highlights are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-Our procedures included confirmation of investments as of December 31, 2012 and 2011, by correspondence with the custodian, loan agents or borrowers; where replies were not received, we performed other auditing procedures.
+Our procedures included confirmation of investments as of December 31, 2011 and 2010, by correspondence with the custodian, loan agent or borrower; where replies were not received, we performed other auditing procedures.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, such consolidated financial statements and consolidated financial highlights referred to above present fairly, in all material respects, the financial position of BlackRock Kelso Capital Corporation and subsidiaries as of December 31, 2012 and 2011, and the results of their operations, changes in their net assets, and their cash flows for each of the three years in the period ended December 31, 2012 and the financial highlights for each of the five years in the period then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, such consolidated financial statements and financial highlights referred to above present fairly, in all material respects, the financial position of BlackRock Kelso Capital Corporation and subsidiaries as of December 31, 2011 and 2010, and the results of its operations, changes in its net assets, and its cash flows for each of the three years in the period ended December 31, 2011 and the financial highlights for each of the five years in the period then ended, in conformity with accounting principles generally accepted in the United States of America.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the Company's internal control over financial reporting as of December 31, 2012, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated March 6, 2013 expressed an unqualified opinion on the Company's internal control over financial reporting.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the Company's internal control over financial reporting as of December 31, 2011, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated March 1, 2012 expressed an unqualified opinion on the Company's internal control over financial reporting.

-/s/ Deloitte & Touche LLP New York, New York March 6, 2013
+/s/ Deloitte & Touche LLP New York, New York March 1, 2012